 All users of NGI OpenLab must have a valid user license to use the lab space.

-If sequencing is required, a separate sequencing introduction course is required.
+If sequencing is required, a separate sequencing introduction course is required after the general introductory course.
 Please refer to the Fees section above for cost details of the specific introductory/training courses.
+The general course and the sequencing course can be held at the same time.
+More information about sequencing in the OpenLab can be found further down in the section Sequencing in NGI OpenLab.

 To complete the registration process, you (PI and user) must provide your contact details (email and phone number) and an invoice address.
 This information is required for invoicing purposes, invoices will be sent on a regular basis after each usage of the lab’s resources.